bmclark/blog.bclark.dev/content/posts/create-hugo-blog-cloudflare-pages.md

 We should now be able to navigate to `blog.example.com` and see our first post within seconds.
 We can also take a look at the builds and watch them while they are in progress in our Cloudflare account.

+Next, you can continue on to adding comments to the blog: [Add Comments to a Hugo Blog Using Utterances]({{< ref "add-utterances-hugo-blog" >}} "Add Comments to a Hugo Blog")

 ## References

 [^1]: [Hugo Installation](https://gohugo.io/installation/)